Picos de Europa National Park

 Day 1 - Cangas de OnisWe will transfer you from the arrival point to the town of Cangas de Onis.
 The capital of the Kingdom of Asturias until the 8th century, Cangas de Onis is a beautifully picturesque town on the edge of the Picos de Europa.
 It is famous for its Roman bridge and the high concentration of restaurants and artisan shops that line the narrow streets.

-Depending on your arrival time, there is the opportunity to do a rolling circular route into the northern edge of the Picos de Europa.
+Depending on your arrival time, there is the opportunity to do a beautiful circular route which passes the Mirador del Fito and the beautiful Green Coast.

 The climb is known for the beautiful scenery, culminating in two mountain lakes at the top.
 Lagos de Covadonga is a tough climb with an average gradient of 7.3% over 12.6km, and it fully deserves its reputation as one of the most spectacular in Spain.

 Both routes finish in the attractive village of Arenas de Cabrales.